OpenDataServices/flatten-tool/docs/userguide.rst

 =======

-Now you know that the column headings are really just a JSON Pointer specification, and the index values are only treated as indeicators of the presence of lists (and not their order) you can write some more sophisticated examples.
+Now you know that the column headings are really just a JSON Pointer specification, and the index values are only treated as indicators of the presence of lists (and not their order) you can write some more sophisticated examples.